SunannnSun/lpvds/README.md

 ## Usage Example
-Using DAMM-based LPV-DS as an example,
+Using Damm-based LPV-DS as an example,
 ```
 cd src
 ```